Kronuz/Kronuz.github.io/readme.md

-# Xapiand docs site
+# Kronuz.io site

-This directory contains the code for the Xapiand docs site, [kronuz.io/Xapiand](https://kronuz.io/Xapiand).
+This directory contains the code for the Kronuz.io site, [kronuz.io](https://kronuz.io).

-## Contributing

-For information about contributing, see the [Contributing page](https://kronuz.io/Xapiand/docs/contributing/).

 ## Running locally